Transport-for-the-North/caf.van/docs/source/methodology.rst

 -  Commute Drivers
 -  Commute Skilled Trades

-The LGV model methodology is split into three sections, only the first of which varies between model segments, these are as follows:
+The van model methodology is split into three sections, only the first of which varies between model segments, these are as follows:

 -  Trip end generation;